-Our Feeding Program assesses and treats children age 1 to 13, with or without autism.
-We help children who struggle with eating and drinking in ways that put their health at risk or seriously affect how they behave at mealtimes.
+Our Feeding Program assesses and treats children age 1 through 18, with or without autism spectrum disorder, who need team-based care for complex feeding concerns.
+This includes children who struggle with eating and drinking in ways that put their health at risk or seriously affect how they behave at mealtimes.
 Learn more about the Pediatric Feeding Program.

 We consult on medicine as an option for children and teens who are diagnosed with autism or related neurodevelopmental conditions.
 We will assess if medicines could help your child.
 We will talk with you and your child about potential benefits, limitations and risks.
 We also discuss options besides medicine.
 If you and your child’s healthcare team decide medicine is a good choice, we will work with you and your child to start using the medicine and adjust it as needed.

 Augmentative and alternative communication (AAC) means the ways people express themselves without speaking.
 These include gestures, signs, pictures and mobile technology such as a speech-generating device (SGD).
 AAC can help children who have trouble making known their wants, needs and ideas.

 Our speech and language pathologists assess how your child communicates and figure out if AAC tools can help.
 We teach parents about AAC tool options.
 We train your child, family and caregivers so they can use AAC tools at home, at school and in the community.

 Children and teens with autism identify as gender diverse more than other children and teens.
 Our team cares for youth with autism who question their gender identity or are transgender or gender nonconforming.
 We also support families on this journey.